 Since 2010, the cloud computing industry has grown from $24.6 billion annually to over $265 billion annually, the projected estimate to the end of this year.
 More than 60% of all enterprise infrastructure is now cloud, and 81% of all enterprises are in the process of adopting a multi-cloud strategy.

 Evidence of cloud usage is everywhere too, which reveals how pervasive it is already in society.
-Whether they knows it or not, the person typically uses over 35 cloud-based services every day, looking at social media, shopping online, paying bills, or just looking up directions.
-And millions of businesses use Internet-based communications platforms to connect with their customers and each other.
+Whether they know it or not, the person typically accesses over 35 cloud services every day, looking at social media, shopping online, paying bills, or just looking up directions.
+And millions of businesses use Internet communications platforms to connect with their customers and each other.
 All of these online services flow from mega-cloud data centers and conglomerates that no one sees but everyone accesses.
 By the end of 2020, some experts estimate that over 50 zettabytes of data (50 trillion gigabytes) will be flowing through cloud networks and servers every year.

 Why is the cloud so popular?
-There are many reasons that resonate differently with different cloud users:
+There are many reasons that resonate differently with different cloud users.
+Here are a few:

-Every cloud service comes from a service provider, so the costs and activities related to maintenance and operations of the of services are shifted to the service provider.
+Every cloud service comes from a service provider, so the costs and activities related to the maintenance and operations of the services are shifted to the service provider.
 In turn, users pay for the services without having to manage the underlying systems.
-This frees up significant amounts of time, reduces costs as well as can lead to reduced risk..
+This frees up significant amounts of time, reduces costs as well as can lead to reduced IAM risk.